 Through a mix of practical activities and examples of effective practice you will learn how to:

-- Use gender-sensitive, feminist, and participatory methods for data collection and stakeholder engagement;
+- Apply gender-sensitive and feminist lenses for data collection and stakeholder engagement

-- Apply community-led data collection options, decide when it makes sense to do so, and assess implications for the project;
+- Consider community-led data collection options, decide when it makes sense to do so, and assess implications for the project

 Meet the trainers

 Natalie is a Certified Training and Development Practitioner and a UNICEF Results-Based Management (RBM) Master Trainer.
 An IAFTM Certified Professional Facilitator, she has extensive training in facilitation methods, including facilitating participatory monitoring and evaluation.
 Natalie has designed and facilitated 4- to 5-day Human Rights Based Approaches and RBM workshops for Global Affairs Canada staff and partners as well as UNICEF, in English, French and Spanish, and co-authored UNICEF’s corporate RBM handbook.
 She has supported numerous international development organizations in the field application of RBM tools and methods, through coaching, facilitation and process and systems design.
 She is fluent in French.
 Learn more about Natalie on her Linked-In Profile and on her Website.